Certified Defences Against Adversarial Patch Attacks on Semantic Segmentation: Conclusion

 \section{Conclusion}

-In this work, we propose the first (to the best of our knowledge) certified defences against patch attacks on segmentation models.
-We implement them in a framework that we call \textsc{Demasked Smoothing}.
-Due to its novel design based on masking schemes and image demasking, \textsc{Demasked Smoothing} is compatible with any segmentation model and can on average certify 64\% of the pixel predictions for a 1\% patch in the detection task and 48\% against a 0.5\% patch for the recovery task on the ADE20K dataset.
+In this work, we propose \textsc{Demasked Smoothing}, the first (up to our knowledge) certified defence framework against patch attacks on segmentation models.
+Due to its novel design based on masking schemes and image demasking, \textsc{Demasked Smoothing} is compatible with any segmentation model and can on average certify 63\% of the pixel predictions for a 1\% patch in the detection task and 46\% against a 0.5\% patch for the recovery task on the ADE20K dataset.